 There are many different types of antidepressant medications, but common ones include sertraline (Zoloft), fluoxetine (Prozac), or escitalopram (Lexapro).
-Everyone’s body chemistry and genetics is different, so it may take a period of medication matching to find one that works right for you.
+Our body chemistry and genetics are different, so it may take a period of medication matching to find one that works right for you.

 Anhedonia is the lack of interest or pleasure in regards to social situations or tactile activities.
 It’s a common symptom of major depressive disorder that often looks like social withdrawal, reduced verbal or nonverbal expression, general disinterest, and fake joyful emotion.

 It may be caused by a lack of serotonin, which helps to regulate mood, appetite, and sleep.
 When serotonin levels are low, you may feel little energy for social interaction.
 When levels become too high, your body may plateau and become less excited by simple pleasures.